k0nsl/k0nsl_blog/_pages/lets-decide-what-is-and-isnt-anti-semitism.md

 This issue reminds me of the controversy over "hate-crime" legislation: <strong>every time someone commits an atrocity against a black person or a homosexual in America, the liberals demand new legislation against "hate-crimes," forgetting that there already exist laws against murder and assault.</strong>

 <div class="divider"><h5><span>Information</span></h5></div>
-The following text was archived from <strong>HOLOCAUST HISTORY ARCHIVE</strong>, a project operated by me (k0nsl) many years ago and which I started mainly a reaction to the 'holocaust' lie.
+The following text was archived from <strong>HOLOCAUST HISTORY ARCHIVE</strong>, a project operated by me (k0nsl) many years ago and which I started mainly as a reaction to the 'holocaust' lie.

 &nbsp;